Rebar Weight Calculator

 Is rebar weight the same as rebar design?

 No. Weight helps with ordering and hauling.
-Bar size, spacing, lap length, cover, and placement still need project-specific design.
+Bar size, spacing, lap length, cover, support chairs, placement, and inspections still need project-specific design.

 Does the site save what I enter?